 “French-born, Amsterdam-based clarinetist Joris Roelofs has built his career balancing intense discipline and deep commitment to post-bop tradition with a measured exploratory streak.”
 DownBeat magazine

 Joris Roelofs is a bass clarinettist and composer based in Amsterdam, the Netherlands.
 He began to study classical clarinet at the age of six, and he added the alto saxophone at age twelve.
 At sixteen, Joris performed the clarinet introduction to Gershwin’s Rhapsody in Blue with the Orkest van het Oosten.
 He played lead alto saxophone in the Jazz Orchestra of the Concertgebouw (2003–2018), and for five years he was a member of the Vienna Art Orchestra.
-He has also performed with Brad Mehldau, Lionel Loueke, Meg Stuart, and the Vanguard Jazz Orchestra, among many others.
+In addition, he has performed with Brad Mehldau, Lionel Loueke, Meg Stuart, and the Vanguard Jazz Orchestra, among many others.

 After completing his master’s degree at the Conservatorium van Amsterdam (2007), Joris moved to New York City.
 His debut album, Introducing Joris Roelofs (2008), features Ari Hoenig, Matt Penman, and Aaron Goldberg.
 The next two albums, Chamber Tones (2010) and The Ninth Planet (2012), feature Jesse van Ruller and Clemens van der Feen.
 Joris has also released two albums with his trio, featuring Matt Penman and Ted Poor: Aliens Deliberating (2014) and Amateur Dentist (2015).
 In 2018 Roelofs released Icarus (2018), a duo album with legendary Dutch drummer and artist Han Bennink.